-Students who wish to pay all or any portion of their tuition and other charges on an installment basis may take advantage of this plan made available through HigherOne.
-Master's degree students may pay tuition, room, board, fees, or Seminary rent in nine monthly installments starting July 15 for a modest fee of \$60 for each enrollment period (academic year).
-Access to HigherOne's TuitionPay website can be found on the bursar's web page.
+Students who wish to pay all or any portion of their tuition and fees on an installment basis may take advantage of this plan made available through HigherOne.
+Master's degree students may pay tuition, room or apartment rent, board or fees in nine monthly installments starting July 15 for a modest fee of \$55 for the academic year.
+The TIP plan is to be used for the academic year only; under no circumstances should it be used for a semester.
+Access to HigherOne's TuitionPay website can be found on the Office of the Bursar's web page.